Which Cars Do Moms Actually Drive?

 8. 2003 Honda Odyssey

 “The Best Family Car in the World.”
 That’s what Kelley Blue Book calls the 2018 Honda Odyssey, because of its superior handling, cushy interior (including Magic Slide seats) and great safety features.
 You could say the same of any model year Odyssey, which has long been one of the top cars for moms.
-With an average insurance quote of $902 for moms, it’s also one of the cheapest vehicles to insure on our list.
+With an average yearly insurance quote of $902 for moms, it’s also one of the cheapest vehicles to insure on our list.

 9. 2002 Toyota Corolla